buzzn/core/docs/how_to_save_readings.md

 Replace {id} with the user_id you got from the first call.

-## 3. Create a new metering_point that belongs to your meter
+## 3. Create a new register that belongs to your meter

-Only perform this step if your meter is not connected to a metering_point yet!
+Only perform this step if your meter is not connected to a register yet!

-	curl -X POST --header 'Content-Type: application/x-www-form-urlencoded' --header 'Accept: application/json' --header 'Authorization: 85d134acf33eed098eff8909abb33345761b06' -d 'name=Wohnung&mode=in&readable=world&meter_id=9a54ec4c-dd1e-454b-a07e-2de64e034741' 'https://app.buzzn.net/api/v1/metering-points'
+	curl -X POST --header 'Content-Type: application/x-www-form-urlencoded' --header 'Accept: application/json' --header 'Authorization: 85d134acf33eed098eff8909abb33345761b06' -d 'name=Wohnung&mode=in&readable=world&meter_id=9a54ec4c-dd1e-454b-a07e-2de64e034741' 'https://app.buzzn.net/api/v1/registers'

 You can replace 'Wohnung' with any name you want.